-Investment income, attributable to interest and fees on our debt investments decreased to \$0.0 million for the three months ended March 31, 2020 from \$3.3 million for the same period in the prior year, primarily due to the decrease in the size of our portfolio from the comparable period.
-The decrease in our portfolio from the comparable period was a result of sale and repayment activity occurring prior to the Merger on December 31, 2019.
-In addition, our investment activity during the three months ended March 31, 2020 decreased from the comparable period due to decreased investment activity pending the effectiveness of our Registration Statement with the SEC.
-We expect our portfolio to grow as we raise additional capital through the private offering of our common stock to "accredited investors" as defined in Rule 501(a) of Regulation D promulgated under the 1933 Act in reliance on exemptions from the registration requirements of the 1933 Act ("Private Offering").
+Investment income, attributable to interest and fees on our debt investments decreased to \$2.6 million and \$5.5 million, respectively, for the three and six months ended June 30, 2020 from \$4.1 million and \$7.4 million, respectively, for the same period in the prior year, primarily due to the decrease in the size of our portfolio from the comparable period.
+The decrease in our portfolio from the comparable period was a result of sale and repayment activity occurring prior to the Merger on December 31, 2019 and during the three and six months ended June 30, 2020.
+In addition, our investment activity during the first quarter of 2020 decreased from the comparable period due to decreased investment activity pending the effectiveness of our Registration Statement with the SEC.
+We expect our portfolio to grow as we raise additional capital through the Private Offering of our common stock.
+The COVID-19 pandemic may cause liquidity issues at our portfolio companies which could restrict their ability to make cash interest payments.